 (a) Mandamus or Prohibition to a Court: Petition, Filing, Service, and Docketing.

-(1) A party petitioning for a writ of mandamus or prohibition directed to a court must file a petition with the circuit clerk with proof of service on all parties to the proceeding in the trial court.
+(1) A party petitioning for a writ of mandamus or prohibition directed to a court must file a petition with the circuit clerk and serve it on all parties to the proceeding in the trial court.
 The party must also provide a copy to the trial-court judge.
 All parties to the proceeding in the trial court other than the petitioner are respondents for all purposes.

 (A) The petition must be titled “In re [name of petitioner].”

 (B) The petition must state: